-On May 11, yet another terrible and tragic incident unfolded at the HSC Crisis Response Centre, a centre that opened in 2013 as a central access point for adults in crisis.
+On May 11, yet another terrible and tragic incident unfolded at the HSC Crisis Response Centre (CRC), a facility opened in 2013 as a central access point for adults in crisis.
 Patients are not admitted, but they may need to stay there while awaiting transfer to a psychiatric facility.

 In a powerful story this past weekend in the Winnipeg Free Press, we heard about the current state of the CRC, from staff exhaustion, burnout and fears for personal safety, to concerns about a long-running clinician staffing insufficiency and patient safety.